Napa Valley High School Football: Napa High rallies past Montgomery in final minutes, 28-27

 Napa ran 72 plays to Montgomery’s 48.
 The Grizzlies produced 334 yards of total offense, while Montgomery generated 448.
 Alexis Barrientos carried 21 times for 108 yards, Montanez had 83 yards on 18 carries, Palma added a 3-yard touchdown run, and Montanez connected with wide receiver Fisher MacDonald for a 67-yard touchdown pass.

-The Vikings’ McGovern completed 10 of 23 passes for 330 yards, with touchdown passes to Khilil Hubbart and Presler from 57 and 19 yards, respectively.
-Montgomery running back Quenton Perez had 113 yards on 16 carries and two touchdowns.
+The Vikings’ McGovern completed 10 of 23 passes for 330 yards, with touchdown passes to Khilil Hubbart and Pressler from 57 and 19 yards, respectively.
+Montgomery running back Quentin Perez had 113 yards on 16 carries and two touchdowns.

 Montgomery JV 21, Napa 7

-Napa’s lone touchdown came on the defensive side, as Agustin Fernandez produced a strip-sack with Roy Juarez recovering the fumble in the end zone.
+Napa’s lone touchdown came on the defensive side, as Agustin Fernandez produced a strip-sack and Roy Juarez recovering the fumble in the end zone.

 Today in sports history: Sept.
 12